RafiKueng/PitBossInfo/README.md

 PitBossInfo
 ===========

-a Win32 tool for Sid Meyers Civilisation 4 BtS PitBoss server administrators and their players.
+a Win32 tool for Sid Meyers Civilization 4 BtS PitBoss server administrators and their players.
 Generates an overview of
 * all the players
 * their points